markfarrell/relation-extraction/README.md

 ##### Clauses

 Clauses, in constrast to phrases, are groups of several constituents that form a complete proposition; they can be simple, made up of phrases, or compounded with other clauses.
-A sentence contains at least one clause.
+A sentence contains at leastone clause.

 #### Instructions